RosaEvasari/e-commerce-analysis/README.md

 - The on-time delivery rate of 92% shows good performance in meeting delivery expectations, leaving room for improvement either on carrier or seller performance.

-- The average review score of 4.1/5 indicates potential for improvement on the
+- The average review score of 4.1/5 indicates potential for improvement on the app.

 ## Recommendations
 - Develop targeted strategies to replicate the success of top-performing products and sellers.